Trump supporters react to his derogatory remark

 Story highlights

-- "He's disappointing me," one of Trump's supporters said
+- "He's disappointing me," one of Trump's supporters says

 - Others still support him, though they wish he would be more careful with his language